Daily Dose Of ‘General Hospital’ For Thursday: Dante Freaks Out & Nina Is Ready To Rumble

-Thursday’s General Hospital proved to be leading up to eventual heartbreak for Lulu, and also for Oscar Nero’s loved ones.
+Thursday’s General Hospital episode led up to eventual heartbreak for Lulu, and also for Oscar Nero’s loved ones.
 Valentin and Nina are on the warpath once again, but Willow’s decision has made Chase one happy man.

-Nina shows up at Kelly’s and tries to make amends with Liz.
-She isn’t having it, but Liz is confused when Nina tells her that Willow is leaving Port Charles.
-General Hospital spoilers coming from Soap Central says that Liz was hoping to talk to the teacher about Aiden.
+Nina showed up at Kelly’s, where she tried to make amends with Liz.
+She isn’t having it, but Liz was confused when Nina told her that Willow is leaving Port Charles.
+General Hospital spoilers coming from Soap Central say that Liz was hoping to talk to the teacher about Aiden.

 Willow changed her mind about leaving town after her discussion with Brad about Dawn of Day.
 She is ready to face Shiloh head on.
 But is she ready to take on Nina Reeves?

 Valentin took Charlotte to see Dante and Lulu.
 She had a gift for Dante, but he wasn’t home.
 Valentin discussed getting their daughter into a high achiever’s program, but Lulu was hesitant.
-She thinks Charlotte is too young for that, but would look it over later on.
-Chase also stopped by hoping to see Dante.
+She thinks Charlotte is too young for that but would look it over later on.
+Chase also stopped by, hoping to see Dante.
 He is anxious to have his partner back.

 While Chase is thrilled after he sees Willow tearing up her resignation, Nina and Valentin are not.
 They are stunned when Willow tells them that she is staying on after all.
 Nina vows to do something about that.

-Kim and Drew confess to Monica about Oscar’s dim prognosis.
-She talks to them about preparing Oscar for the end and they discuss palliative care for him.
-Monica offers for Kim and Oscar to stay at the Quartermaine mansion, but Kim doesn’t think that’s a good idea.
+Kim and Drew confessed to Monica about Oscar’s dim prognosis.
+She talked to them about preparing Oscar for the end and they discussed palliative care for him.
+Monica offered for Kim and Oscar to stay at the Quartermaine mansion, but Kim doesn’t think that’s a good idea.
 They are leaving that up to Oscar.
 Monica also talked to Drew about his bottled up feelings.
-She tells him that the best thing to do is to treasure the time that he has left with Oscar.
+She told him that the best thing to do is to treasure the time that he has left with Oscar.

 Time is running out, West Coast.
 Are Drew and Kim ready to discuss Oscar's end of life issues? #GH55